 In fact, we have seen 15 successive years of record high temperatures.

 Burning fossil fuels is responsible for most GHG emissions (4/5).
 This is mostly from power plants, transportation, and industry.
-Land use changes, such as cutting forests, is responsible for about 1/5 of GHG emissions.
+Land-use changes, such as cutting forests, are responsible for about 1/5 of GHG emissions.

 Carbon Footprint is the amount of carbon dioxide (CO2) and other greenhouse gases emitted due to the consumption of fossil fuels by a particular person, group, or activity.
 The average carbon footprint of a US household is 48.5 metric tonnes (or 106,924 lbs) of carbon dioxide emissions (CO2) equal to 5,457 gallons of gasoline consumed.
 The majority of this is from electricity consumed at home and transportation.

 Neutralize your climate footprint while making a real difference to people’s lives in Africa, Asia and Central America through efficient cooking and lighting